 If you take a look back at that salary listed by the BLS, you'll notice that it specifically applies to professionals who hold a master's degree.
 Graduate and doctorate degrees are not necessary for all AI and ML jobs.
 Unlocking leadership roles, however, is a another story.

 Each year, more and more top universities offer a Master of Science in Computer Science (MSCS) or PhD in computer science with a specialty in AI or ML.
 These programs offer students—both online and in-person—the chance to build foundational knowledge and gain hands-on experience in some of the most complex AI realms.

 An artificial intelligence master’s can take from two to five years.
 Many universities offer part-time, online, or hybrid programs for busy professionals.
 You also can find one-year graduate certificate programs.
 Note that this is not the same as earning an MS.

 In such a highly technical and developing field, universities want to make sure each prospective student is on the same page when the cohort first meets.
 While students come from all different backgrounds and levels of experience, they likely have a bachelor's in a related field, experience with programming languages, and industry experience.

 For example, Southern Methodist University requires a bachelor's in topics related to math, computer science, or the quantitative sciences.
 You'll also need at least two professional references, a personal statement, and a resume.

 Other schools require prerequisite courses such as linear algebra, Python training, and several semesters of calculus.

-Artificial intelligence programs typically combine theoretical topics on AI with the hands-on study of technical applications.
-In most cases, the balance of these courses depends on two main factors: your chosen concentration and whether you choose to write a thesis.
+Artificial intelligence programs typically combine theoretical topics on AI with hands-on study of technical applications.
+In most cases, the balance of these courses depends on two factors: your chosen concentration and whether you choose to write a thesis.

 Two years of full-time, in-person study is not always feasible—or even the best option—for every student and learning style.
 The following programs offer flexible online master's degrees in AI: